prismofeverything/gaia/README.md

 ### expire

-The `expire` method accepts a workflow and a list of Steps names and data names (storage keys).
-It makes those Steps and dependent Steps have to run again.
+The `expire` method accepts a workflow and a list of Steps names and/or storage paths (storage keys).
+It makes those Steps and their dependent Steps have to run again.

 ```
 flow.expire('biostream', ['ls-home', 'genomes', ...])
 ```

 ## server